edoardottt/MSc-CyberSecurity-Sapienza/README.md

 - Cyber and Computer Law
 - Risk Management
 - Cryptography
-- Internet of Things (partially)
+- Internet of Things (partial material)
-- Computer Systems and Programming (partially)
+- Computer Systems and Programming (partial material)

 #### More info about the course here [cybersecurity.uniroma1.it](https://cybersecurity.uniroma1.it/home)